The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 Soaking in the Secret Lagoon

-We floated for an hour in the pool and then was the icing on the cake - a 15-minute massage in the lagoon!
+We floated for an hour in the pool, and then it was the icing on the cake - a 15-minute massage in the lagoon!
 It was pure heaven.

 I cannot remember when I have felt more relaxed than during the massage, just floating, listening to this soft music of Sigurrós :)

 I need to go back to this secret lagoon!
-When I visited Secret Lagoon again in 2019 the floating and massage were no longer available, but it was great to get a chance to experience it while it was still available.
+When I revisited Secret Lagoon in 2019, the floating and massage were no longer available, but it was great to experience them while they were still available.

 Regína having a massage in the Secret Lagoon